mzy2240/ESA/docs/rst/welcome/why.rst

     files
 *   Returns useful data types such as Pandas DataFrames, unlocking a whole new realm of analysis and control capabilities
+*   Gets data from a power system model for other application, like graph analysis or signal processing
+*   Co-simulation with other domains such as transportation, communication, or natural gas
+*   Task automation, like dynamic model tuning and relay setting tuning
 *   AI & ML friendly
 *   Compatible with several modern Python versions
 *   Lightweight and fast